 That is why we would suggest eating nuts & dried fruits rarely and in small amounts.
 Other foods like vegetables and protein-rich foods can give you the nutrition that nuts have, so you will not miss out on any nutrients.

+Hope this article has helped you understand how to lose belly fat naturally.
 It is certainly possible to lose belly fat with a structured plan that includes diet, exercise and sleep.
 Start with measuring your WHR and then implement the ideas in this articles to get closer to the target WHR of 0.50.

 If you’re reading this, we know that weight loss and getting rid of harmful belly fat is a high priority for you.
 We also know that there are many programmes out there offering you quick weight loss.
 Sadly, in almost all those cases, the weight that you lose comes right back.
 This is disappointing and frustrating.
 We want to help you break this cycle.

 At Daily9 our focus is helping you achieve weight loss in a way that lasts.
 Without doing anything extreme and by sticking to the Indian way of eating.
 You will see that in the 7 day diet plan for weight loss that we have provided above, we have provided a mix of Indian and multi-cuisine options, including possibilities of eating out occasionally.
 This is a more practical approach because many of us do eat out or order in.
 In our programme we recognise this fact, and so aim to help you make better choices while also enjoying it.
 This makes Daily9 easy to follow in the long run and helps you with both weight loss and weight maintenance.